-Have you been wondering how to write a press release that will grab the attention of the journalists?
-Read on for expert tips from Team Script on what should be included in a good press release and garner those elusive 50 minutes of fame for your company,
+Read on for expert tips from Script Consultants on what should be included in a good press release and garner those elusive 50 minutes of fame for your company,

 For the greenhorns, here’s a quick rundown of the purpose of a press release.
 It is a form of direct communication to journalists sharing developments in your company or industry.
 Journalists or bloggers should find your press statement newsworthy enough to broadcast to their wider audience.
 It can announce a range of news items, including scheduled events, personal promotions, awards and new products.